-Configuring the ShoreTel System via Director
+- Configuring the ShoreTel System via Director

-- Reserve the Trunk
+- Reserve the Trunk.

-- Create a Trunk Group
+- Create a Trunk Group.

-- Create a Trunk (static or dynamic)
+- Create a Trunk (static or dynamic).

-Configuring the SIP Device (per the manufacturer's instructions)
+- Configuring the SIP Device (per the manufacturer's instructions).

-These tasks will be discussed in more detail below.
+These tasks are discussed in more detail in the sections that follow.

-18.1.3.1 Configuring the ShoreTel System via Director
+18.1.3.1 Reserving SIP Trunk on ShoreTel Switches

 One of the first tasks involved in configuring your ShoreTel system for Session Initiation Protocol (SIP) is to reserve the trunk.
-This can be done by following the procedure below:

-To reserve a new SIP trunk, follow the procedure below:
+To reserve a new SIP trunk, do the following: